My experiences with different boats on 3-9 month Expeditions !

 Extremely good boat, with very high payload, outstanding quality and handling, next to the Feathercraft K-2 the best expedition folding boat!

-Unfortunately this is only true for Nautiraid boats built up to 2003, after that they are only cheating packages, I had to experience this on my 2011 expedition very painfully ...
+Unfortunately, this only applies to Nautiraid boats built up to 2003, after that they are just fake packages, as I found out very painfully on my 2011 expedition...

 Nautiraid Grand Raid II Expedition 540

-Unfortunately it is not nearly as good as the Grand Raid II 520 expedition.
+Unfortunately it is not as good as the Grand Raid II 520 Expedition.

-The geometry and the materials have been changed considerably and it has nothing to do with the good Grand Raid 520 till 2003 anymore ....
+The geometry and the materials have changed a lot.
+It has nothing to do with the good Grand Raid 520 until 2003...

-The life line was glued to the deck with cheap rubber mounts.
-These brackets were loosened already with the first construction of the boat!
+The lifeline was glued to the deck with cheap rubber clips.
+These clips were loosened when the boat was first assembled!

-Such a thing is on an expedition boat a dangerous joke.
-Such a fastening cannot be used as a guying point, so a fastening of luggage on the boat is out of the question !
+Such a thing is a dangerous joke on an expedition boat.
+It cannot be used as a guying point, so attaching luggage to the boat is out of the question!

-Thanks to the extremely good advice of Ralf Schwarzbach ( Not Nautiraid ! ) I now have reasonable D-rings on the boat !
+Thanks to the very good advice of Ralf Schwarzbach (not Nautiraid!)
+I now have proper D-rings on the boat!
 At the top of the picture you can see the difference.

-Since the original panniers of the Nautiraid Grand Raid 540 are made of extremely thin and fragile nylon material, which already gets holes during normal handling, I have had robust custom-made panniers made of robust cotton fabric.
+As the original panniers for the Nautiraid Grand Raid 540 are made of extremely thin and fragile nylon material, which already gets holes during normal handling, I have had robust custom-made panniers made of robust cotton fabric

-Why Nautiraid uses cheap nylon sacks and that with there "EXPEDITIONS BOATS" is really incomprehensible to me.
+Why Nautiraid use cheap nylon bags and call them "EXPEDITIONS BOATS" is beyond me.

-The Nautiraid Grand Raid 540 II Expedition as it comes from the factory has unfortunately nothing to do with the old Grand Raid 520 II Expedition...
+The Nautiraid Grand Raid 540 II Expedition as it comes out of the factory has nothing to do with the old Grand Raid 520 II Expedition...

-The rudder blade is much too small for rivers, the deck attachments are a joke, so you have to attach real deck attachments just like i did !
+The rudder blade is much too small for rivers, the deck fittings are a joke, so you have to fit real deck fittings like I did!

-An impertinence of Nautiraid to fool people like that and sell an expedition boat that isn't one!
-Which is really dangerous !
+What an impertinence on the part of Nautiraid to deceive people like that and to sell an "expedition" boat that is not an expedition boat!

-For the high (and absolutely exorbitant) purchase prices, the boat should be completely made of Hypalon and not a cheap Hypalon-PVC deceptive package with glued on cheap deck mounts, which do not even deserve there name!
+For the high (and absolutely exorbitant) purchase price, the boat should be completely Hypalon, not a cheap Hypalon-PVC deception package with glued on cheap deck fittings that do not even deserve the name!

-I strongly advise everyone not to buy a Nautiraid folding boat for "real" expeditions.
+I strongly advise anyone not to buy a Nautiraid folding kayak for "real" expeditions.

-The times when these boats were extremely good (approx. until 2003) are unfortunately past, besides, the service of Nautiraid is an absolute joke.
+The days when these boats were extremely good (around 2003) are sadly over and the service from Nautiraid is an absolute joke.

-I had to wait months for a simple spraydeck and 2 x the wrong one was sent to me !
-This spraydeck does not deserve the name, it let liters of water through, BRAVO Nautiraid ...
+I had to wait months for a simple spraydeck and was sent the wrong one twice!
+This spraydeck does not deserve the name, it let litres of water through, BRAVO Nautiraid ...

-Apparently they do not drive their own boats, because otherwise they would never produce such a crap!
+Obviously they do not use their own boats, otherwise they would never produce such rubbish!

 The Nautiraid Grand Raid 540 II was the worst folding boat I ever used on my travels and it is way overpriced!